Congenital Myasthenic Syndrome: Causes, Symptoms & Treatments

-Congenital Myasthenic Syndrome (CMS) can be a challenging journey due to its complex nature.
-CMS is a group of inherited neuromuscular disorders that lead to muscle weakness.
-It is characterized by defects at the neuromuscular junction, where nerves communicate with muscles to induce movement.
+Congenital Myasthenic Syndrome (CMS) can indeed be a challenging journey due to its complex nature.
+It is a rare group of inherited neuromuscular disorders, and its impact can vary widely from person to person.

 Several types of CMS have been identified, each linked to specific genetic mutations affecting different components of the neuromuscular junction.
 These include: